-Of course, July 4th has just passed, so I thought I would serve my country in the best way I know how: by talking about our movie heritage.
+Of course, July 4th is here, so I thought I would serve my country in the best way I know how: by talking about our movie heritage.
 More specifically, I have decided to list 200 important films that I feel best represent the true nature of America, warts and all.
-I won't bore you with a long intro--I'd rather you read about the movies than subject you to some wind-bagged soliloquy on our country's blah blah blah.
 So, we start with:

 THE TOP TEN AMERICAN HERITAGE MOVIES OF ALL TIME:

 (1) Mr. Smith Goes to Washington (Frank Capra, 39)

 A righteous young senator stands up to a crooked Washington political machine.

 The innovative Apollo space flights get underway as America begins a Cold War race with the Russians.

 English ships sail to the shores of what will be America, and the natives are stunned.
 The founding of our country, for better or worse, with an angelic, adventurous woman as our guide.

 Songwriter Woody Guthrie travels the USA, guitar in hand, and discovers what he really always knew: this land is your land.